Sequential Enumeration in Large Language Models: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Overall, the variation in task performance across different prompting strategies highlights the extent to which LLMs rely on explicit cues and structured prompting to succeed in numerosity-related tasks.
+Overall, the variation in task performance across different prompting strategies highlights the extent to which LLMs rely on explicit cues and structured prompting to succeed in numerosity-related tasks, in with recent findings on higher-level algorithmic tasks \cite{petruzzellis2024benchmarking}.
 Under the explicit counting condition, all models performed considerably better, with top-tier proprietary models achieving near-ceiling accuracy and minimal MAE, but only in the production task.
 This suggests that providing clear and structured prompts allows the models to exhibit a more consistent enumeration behavior, but also shows that even the most advanced models still struggle with counting the number of elements in a given list.
 The significant drop in performance observed in the spontaneous counting condition further shows that while some models may possess an emergent capacity to self-initiate counting, such behavior is extremely rare and inconsistent across tasks, revealing a key limitation of LLMs in the ability to spontaneously enumerate sequences of elements.
 Finally, the slightly higher performance in the mental counting condition compared to the spontaneous and forbid counting conditions further highlights the importance of prompt framing: in line with previous findings, most models appear to be sensitive not just to the operational structure of the task but also to the cognitive stance implied by the prompt~\cite{battle2024unreasonable}.

 Our state space analysis provides empirical support for this assertion, revealing fundamentally different computational strategies: only the mental counting condition showed a smooth, continuous trajectory resembling an accumulation process, suggesting a more analog representation of quantity similar to serial accumulation mechanisms implemented in biological circuits~\cite{gallistel2000non,nieder2006temporal}.
 Notably, this gradual accumulation disappears during explicit counting, suggesting that in such condition the LLM rather exploits an associative chaining mechanism that allows it to keep track of the items by only relying on the previously generated symbolic number, thereby exploiting a surface-level token prediction strategy rather than maintaining an internal counter.
 Given the suboptimal performance of Llama models, it is also evident that these LLMs lack a mechanism to compare the accumulation signal to the target symbolic number that is memorized during prompting instruction: this issue can be put in relation to the acquisition of counting skills during human development, where children often simply recall the counting sequence by rote memory, without having grasped the number semantics, and thus often cannot properly terminate the counting procedure because they lack a bi-directional mapping between numerosity representations and symbolic numbers~\cite{sarnecka2008counting}.